Who-What-Why-Where-How Am I?

 I always had an illogical fear of Dobroyd Heads' Bombora - even when we sailed right on top of it once.
 Yeeeesh!

-Because my hands don't always 'co-operate' for me, I'll never be able to go sailing again.
+Because my hands don't always 'co-operate' for me, I'll never be able to go sailing on my own again. *&^%!

 I used to inadvertently get badly sunburnt at the beginning of each summer as a kid - somehow, my skin is still reasonably alright.
 Altho we lived within walking distance to the beach, when I was a child/teen, I rarely went to the beach.